LexiestLeszek/namegen/README.md

 # namegen
 Single-file implementation of a character-level language model using a recurrent neural network (RNN) with the PyTorch library.
 The code trains the RNN on a dataset of names to generate new sequences of characters that resemble names.
 The model "learns" sequences based on four characters and as a result, learns to generate pretty good names.

 Much simpler than Karpathy's makemore and minGPT, the idea is to showcase how generative AI can be done on a very small scale - generating names.
-The task of generating a coherent name is pretty much the same as the task of generating a paragraph of text, the difference (although not the only one) is that we use combinations of letters, not combinations of words and the model architecture is much simpler.
+The task of generating a coherent name as the model, the minimal version of the task of generating a paragraph of text, the difference (although of course not the only one) is that we use combinations of letters, not combinations of words and the model architecture is much simpler.

 # Two main methods:
 load_and_train(datasetname):